leangjia/blender_docs/manual/render/cameras.rst

    Rotates the image around its center.
 Scale
    Scales the image up or down from its center.
-Flip Horizontally
+Flip
+   X
       Swaps the image around, such that the left side is now on the right, and the right now on the left.
-Flip Vertically
+   Y
       Swaps the image around, such that the top side is now on the bottom, and the bottom now on the top.

 .. _bpy.types.Camera.show: